sparkfun/SparkFun_RTK_mosaic-X5/docs/hardware_assembly.md

 		* Unmount the SD card if it was mounted
 		* Mount the SD card if it was unmounted

-	For more information, please reference the [SD Card Slot](../hardware_overview/#sd-card-slot) section.## SD Card
+	For more information, please reference the [SD Card Slot](../hardware_overview/#sd-card-slot) section.

 ## IO Terminals
-Users can easily attach accessories to the RTK mosaic-X5 by wiring them into the terminal blocks on the back fo the enclosure.
+Users can easily attach accessories to the RTK mosaic-X5 by wiring them into the terminal blocks on the back of the enclosure.

 <figure markdown>
 [![Terminal Block](./assets/img/hookup_guide/assembly-terminal_block2.jpg){ width="400" }](./assets/img/hookup_guide/assembly-terminal_block2.jpg "Click to enlarge")